robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 LOWER([registracijos_valstybes_pavadinimas]) LIKE '%vinsentas%';
 ```

 The same problem appears in the column of the country the ship is arriving from/departing to.
-I will standaridize the country names in the same manner as above.
+I standaridized the country names in the same manner as above.

 ```sql
 UPDATE Laivas_edited